 Erik Viskil is a researcher, writer, lecturer and advisor in the field of contemporary art and design, and a film enthusiast.
 Over the years he has organized film programmes and lecture series on cinema, in cooperation with various parties.
 He has curated seminars and a conference on American underground cinema, highlighting the views and works of Jonas Mekas.
 He has made film programmes and given lectures on the German Red Army Faction and the hallucinatory effects of cinema.
 Erik was the architect of the new programme of BEAR Fine Art in Arnhem in 2012.
 He is a tutor at PhD Arts in Leiden and chair of the Examination Board of Design Academy Eindhoven.

-Erik curated the filmprogramma of Revolte and gives a lecture as a introduction to the film festival on 7 November and introduces the films on 9 november:
+Erik curated the filmprogramma of Revolte and gave a lecture as a introduction to the film festival on 7 November and introduces the films on 9 november:

 The Revolution Will Come Unexpected – Introduction To The Film Festival